 Joint degree programs allow students to combine an undergraduate liberal arts and sciences education at Adelphi with specialized or advanced study at a partnering university, earning degrees from both Adelphi University and the partnering university.
 Programs are offered in computer science, dentistry, engineering, environmental studies, law, optometry, and physical therapy, in partnership with Polytechnic University, Tufts University School of Dental Medicine, Columbia University, Stevens Institute of Technology, Rensselaer Polytechnic Institute, New York Law School, New York Medical College, and the State University of New York (SUNY) College of Optometry.
 Most applicants to these joint degree programs are high school seniors but with careful planning and advisement these programs may also be open to transfer students and current Adelphi students.

-For information about specific joint degree programs please look in this Bulletin under the departments listed below.
+For information about specific joint degree programs please see Chapter IX.
 For additional information please contact each department directly.